Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/Distribution_environment_installation/_index.md

 | &amp;unit | 3390  | Unit  |
 | &amp;submit | Y  | Submit JCL for the runtime creation  |

 Once you have configured and saved the file for silent installation, run the following command to start the installation:

-- UNIX/Linux: setup.sh --silent
+- UNIX/Linux: setup.sh - - silent
-- Windows: setup.bat --silent
+- Windows: setup.bat - - silent

 ## Decompress the installation files